oroinc/documentation/user_guide/workflow_management.rst

   "**Name**","Name used to refer to the workflow in the system (e.g. activate it, display it in the grid, etc.) It is recommended to keep the name meaningful."
-  "**Related Entity**", "A drop-down which allows you to choose an entity, for which the workflow is created.
-When the workflow is active, it can be used for records of this entity."
+  "**Related Entity**", "A drop-down which to choose an entity, for which the workflow is created."

-**Display Steps Ordered** box is not checked by default and specifies, the way workflow steps are displayed on the widget.
+**Display Steps Ordered** box is not checked by default and specifies the way workflow steps are displayed on the :ref:`workflow widget <user-guide-worfklow-widget>`.

 - When the box is not checked, only the step that have actually been performed are shown and the current step is highlighted.